helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>We have actually experienced in recent months a dramatic demonstration of an unprecedented intelligence failure, perhaps the most significant intelligence failure in the history of the United States.</h3 quote>
+<h3 quote align='center'>I can give you a six-word formula for success: "Think things through - then follow through.</h3 quote>

 ---